Republic of Sierra Leone

 The NPRC proved to be nearly as ineffectual as the Momoh government in repelling the RUF.
 More and more country fell to RUF fighters, so that by 1995 they held much of the countryside and were on the doorsteps of Freetown.
 To retrieve the situation, the NPRC hired several hundred mercenaries from the private firm Executive Outcomes.
 Within a month they had driven RUF fighters back to enclaves along Sierra Leone's borders.

-The Armed Forces Revolutionary Council (AFRC), led by Maj.
-Johnny Paul Koroma, overthrew President Kabbah on May 25, 1997, and invited the RUF to join the government.
+However, on May 25, 1997 Maj.
+Johnny Paul Koroma led the Armed Forces Revolutionary Council (AFRC) in overthrowing President Kabbah.
+The AFRC invited the RUF to join the government.
 After 10 months in office, the junta was ousted by the Nigerian-led ECOMOG forces, and the democratically elected government of President Kabbah was reinstated in March 1998.
 On January 6, 1999, the RUF launched another attempt to overthrow the government.
 Fighting reached parts of Freetown, leaving thousands dead and wounded.
-ECOMOG forces drove by the RUF attack several weeks later.
+ECOMOG forces drove back the RUF attack several weeks later.

 After the events of May 2000, a new cease-fire was necessary to reinvigorate the peace process.
 This agreement was signed in Abuja in November of that year.
-However, DDR did not resume, and fighting continued.
+However, Demobilization, Disarmament, Reintegration (DDR) did not resume, and fighting continued.
 In late 2000, Guinean forces entered Sierra Leone to attack RUF bases from which attacks had been launched against Liberian dissidents in Guinea.
 A second Abuja Agreement, in May 2001, set the stage for a resumption of DDR on a wide scale and a significant reduction in hostilities.
-As disarmament has progressed, the government began to reassert its authority in formerly rebel-held areas.
-By early 2002, some 72,000 ex-combatants have been disarmed and demobilized, although many still awaited re-integration assistance.
+As disarmament progressed, the government began to reassert its authority in formerly rebel-held areas.
+By early 2002, some 72,000 ex-combatants had been disarmed and demobilized, although many still awaited re-integration assistance.
 On January 18, 2002 President Kabbah declared the civil war officially over.

 GOVERNMENT AND POLITICAL CONDITIONS